VaibhavSharma08/CANSAT2021_Python/README.md

 **Currently all 3 modules are fully functional and integrated.**

-**For running code, download and execute "requirements.txt" and "main.py" in this order.**
+**For running code, download and execute "requirements.txt" and "main.py" in this order.
+Also download the telemetry folder and upload the .ino file to Arduino**

 **TO DO:**